Medicines shouldn’t be a luxury: it’s time to stop big pharma’s profiteering

 The game changing hepatitis C drug sofosbuvir provides a striking example: Since its market approval in 2014, sofosbuvir, a new drug to treat hepatitis C, continues to be rationed by several European governments due to its high price of €20,000 per treatment course.

 MSF procures the same drug at €75 per treatment course from generics manufacturers.
 The extreme range in prices charged for this essential medicine in different countries reflects the arbitrary nature of price setting by pharmaceutical corporations, with no rationale other than profit-maximisation made possible by abuse of the patent system.

-European citizens will elect a new parliament in May, and a new European Commission will be set up.
 Now is the right moment for governments in Europe to demonstrate political will and task the next European Commission to find more adapted ways to support biomedical Research & Development that ensures access to affordable medicines that people need.

 It’s commonly argued that giving monopolies and other forms of exclusivity rights to pharmaceutical corporations is necessary to promote the development of new medical tools.

 But is it working?
 Let’s look closer at the social cost: